The Girl in the Yellow Jumper: COVID-19 pandemic and hacking

 The COVID-19 pandemic reached Uganda in March 2020 and affected the premiere of the film as the country was put on lockdown.
 There were plans for the film to premiere on paid streaming sites, but the production company's online accounts were hacked and the film was leaked on their very YouTube channel for free streaming just days before its premiere date.

-It would later be discovered that Loukman Ali had uploaded a combination of trailers making up to 1 hour and 22 minutes labelled as "THE GIRL IN THE YELLOW JUMPER leaked full movie" as a prank to increase hype around the movie.
+It was later discovered that Loukman Ali had uploaded a combination of trailers making up to 1 hour and 22 minutes labelled as "THE GIRL IN THE YELLOW JUMPER leaked full movie" as a prank to increase hype around the movie.

 Initial release fail

 The film was initially to be released locally in Ugandan theaters on 20 April 2020, but the COVID-19 Pandemic forced theaters to close down.
-A disappointed Loukman Ali did lose his positivity in filmmaking.
-Later on he made a YouTube short film The blind Date followed by its prequel Sixteen Rounds.
+A disappointed Loukman Ali lost his positivity in filmmaking.
+Later, he made a YouTube short film The Blind Date, followed by its prequel, Sixteen Rounds.

-Netflix Release
+Netflix release

-On Friday 13th, Loukman announced that his had become the first local film to be picked up by Netflix.
+On Friday 13, Loukman announced that his had become the first local film to be picked up by Netflix.
 It was made available for streaming the following Friday.
 Loukman stated that after the film's release getting interrupted by the outbreak, he handed it to distributors who sold the movie streaming rights to Netflix.